Google Ads Strategy for Profitable SME Growth

 Video assets: Moving product demonstrations directly in search results

-For companies that want to set up their webshop or migrate to Shopify, these tools are indispensable.
+For businesses looking to set up their webshop or migrate to Shopify, these tools are indispensable.

 1. Embrace the AI-driven workflow

-Traditional SEO strategies need to be adapted for AI search experiences.
+Traditional SEO strategies must be adapted for AI search experiences.
 Focus on creating "helpful, reliable, people-first content" that can appear in both traditional search results and AI Overviews.
 This aligns with the evolution of GEO (Generative Engine Optimization).

 Action points: